-The River Source 12 Step Holistic Drug and Alcohol Treatment Center focuses on providing the most effective therapies and clinical approaches throughout an individual’s treatment program; this includes the use of evidence-based treatment.
+The River Source 12 Step Holistic Drug and Alcohol Treatment Center, focuses on providing the most effective therapies and clinical approaches throughout an individual’s treatment program; this includes the use of evidence-based treatment.
 Evidence-based treatment integrates professional research and clinical expertise to achieve the best outcome for an individual.
 The River Source is a leader in the use of evidence-based treatment models that work.

-How does “Evidence-Based Treatment” work?
+How Does “Evidence-Based Treatment” Work?

-The River Source will make decisions about an individual’s treatment based on knowledge that is backed by research, which makes it easier for us to determine the optimal treatment plan with successful outcomes for the patient.
+The River Source will make decisions about an individual’s treatment based on the knowledge that is backed by research, which makes it easier for us to determine the optimal treatment plan with successful outcomes for the patient.
 Listed below are the most commonly used behavioral therapies as evidence-based treatment at The River Source.

 Cognitive-Behavioral Therapy (CBT) was developed as a method to prevent relapse when treating problem drinking and later it was adapted for drug addicted individuals.
 Cognitive-behavioral strategies are based on the theory that in the development of maladaptive behavioral patterns like substance abuse, learning processes play a critical role.
 Individuals in CBT learn to identify and correct problematic behaviors by applying a range of different skills that can be used to stop drug abuse and to address a range of other problems that often co-occur with it.

 Motivational Enhancement Therapy